 It’s easier than you might think.
 Email firstname.lastname@example.org to get connected to a mentor who will hold your hand through the early stages.

 Collaborate with one or two friendly neighbors to organize an informational party.
 Distribute flyers to everyone inviting them to come to the party (hey, who can resist a party?).
 Use the customizable templates on this website for these planning communications or design your own.

 At the party, gather everyone’s contact information and use your downloaded templates to create a communication tree.
 Then get a couple of people to share the ongoing responsibility of keeping your Neighborhood Network active.
 No special skills are necessary beyond the desire to help your fellow neighbors.

 WHAT ELSE CAN I DO TO GET PREPARED?

 - Buy and learn how to use a FRS radio.
 During a real disaster, the EOC will broadcast up-to-date reports at the top of each hour on FRS channel 7.
-On the 4th Sunday of each month at 8:00 pm, the Disaster Radio Team (DRT) tests the top-of-the-hour report from the EOC.
-Practice listening to the report and communicating it to your fellow neighbors with radios.
-You will discover where you can hear the top of the hour report and who can communicate with whom.
+If you want to practice listening to the report and communicating it to your fellow neighbors with radios, please contact Neighborhood Network Leadership about how to best conduct a test.
+This will help you discover where you can hear the top of the hour report and who can communicate with whom.

 - Learn how to use a ham radio and join the DRT.